-\begin{definition} For a simplex $S$ in Hermite normal form, if $a_{i,i}=1$ for $i=1,\ldots,d-1$, then we say that $H$ is of \emph{one-row Hermite normal form}.
-For a one-row Hermite normal form matrix, we will often refer to this matrix by the values in the $(d+1)$-st row,
+\begin{definition} We say that a simplex $S$ is of \emph{one-row Hermite normal form} if, given its Hermite normal form $H$ in the notation above, we have $a_{i,i}=1$ for all $i=1,\ldots,d-1$.
+We often refer to such a simplex by the values in the $(d+1)$-st row,

-where we write $a_i$ for $a_{d,i}$ and $N$ for $a_{d,d}$ as shown in~\eqref{eq:onerow}. \end{definition}
+where we write $a_i$ for $a_{d,i}$ and $N$ for $a_{d,d}$, as shown in~\eqref{eq:onerow}: \end{definition}

 \begin{example} An example of a simplex $S$ in one-row Hermite normal form is given by

 \end{example}